The SMC Test® is the most widely-used comminution test in the world for AG & SAG Mills, HPGRs and Crushers.

 For Determination of Mia, Mih and Mic Parameters

-NO CALIBRATION is required to generate Mia, Mih and Mic parameters from a SMC Test as they are fixed functions of the DWi, which in turn is produced as a standard output from the SMC Test®.
+Formerly called “Calibration”, a more appropriate term is particle “Size Scaling”.
+NO SIZE SCALING is required to generate Mia, Mih and Mic parameters from a SMC Test as they are fixed functions of the DWi, which in turn is produced as a standard output from the SMC Test®.

 For Determination of A and b Parameters